mikaelvesavuori/standardlint/README.md

 ✅ PASS: Service metadata
 ```

+### Relation to projects like ESLint

+The majority of StandardLint checks are meant to assess the overall architecture, for example presence of certain files or documentation.
+While StandardLint has a few checks that inspect code (throwing errors and using `console`), the majority of such use cases are better handled with something like [ESLint](https://eslint.org).

 ## StandardLint GitHub Action

 There's a ready-to-use [StandardLint GitHub Action](https://github.com/marketplace/actions/standardlint-action) in the Marketplace if you really want the minimum hassle.
 Plus, you get a great visual overview of your checks!